Claire History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Claire family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Suffolk.
 The family was originally from Clere, in Vexin, Normandy.
 The family de Clare were Norman lords who were descended from Richard fitz Gilbert, who accompanied William the Conqueror into England during the Norman Conquest.
 The family received huge estates including Clare, now a small town Suffolk; and Tonbridge, now a market town in Kent for their efforts.
-CITATION[CLOSE]

 Early Origins of the Claire family

-Suffolk where "Richard de Clare (d.
+The surname Claire was first found in Suffolk where "Richard de Clare (d.
 1090) held no less than ninety-five lordships in Suffolk, all attached to his chief lordship of Clare in the same county.
 To this family we owe the name of an English town, an Irish county, royal dukedom (Clarence), and Cambridge college."
-CITATION[CLOSE]

 Some of the family were found at Waldingham in Surrey in ancient times.
 "This place appears to be mentioned in Domesday Book under the appellation of Wallingham; it was held at the time of the survey under Richard de Clare, and lands here were possessed by the Clares for some time subsequently."
-CITATION[CLOSE]
+And another branch was found at Yeddingham in the East Riding of Yorkshire.
+"In 1163, Roger and Helwysia de Clere founded a priory here for nine nuns of the Benedictine order, dedicated to the Virgin Mary."

 Early History of the Claire family